 At a Glance - Algebra in Geometry

 You thought you were done with algebra.
-Unfortunately, math continually builds upon itself like an endless dance of the Hokey Pokey, and Geometry is no exception.
+Unfortunately, math continually builds on itself like an endless dance of the Hokey Pokey, and geometry is no exception.
 Now shake it all about.

 We might be asked to find the measure of an angle or line segment, and in addition to understanding the geometric relationships between the parts of the picture, we'll also need to flaunt our algebra skills (if you've got it, flaunt it!) to finish the problem off for good.

 Typically our plan of attack will be something like this:

 - Draw a picture (if we don't have one already).

 - Use geometry to figure out a relationship between some of the unknown quantities.

 - Form an equation or two (or seven) using this relationship.

 - Solve the equations for whatever variables appear.
 Here's where algebra sneaks into the picture.
 What a creeper.

 - If necessary, plug in the variables to get whatever the question is asking us for.
 One commonly overlooked but essential thing to do is to answer the question that's being asked.

 - Check to make sure that our answers actually make sense within the geometrical relationships.
 This will make sure our answer is right.